Last Updated on March 31, 2025

 Bologna: Read my comprehensive Bologna guide here.
 1.5-hour trip, perfect for a day visit.

-Final Thoughts on Padova
+Final Thoughts on Padua

 Disclaimer: This article may contain affiliate links.
 If you purchase through these external links, I receive a small commission at no extra cost to you, which helps maintain this website.